tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

 ******

-## Step 2 Portforwarding the Kubeflow ports
+## Step 2: Portforwarding the Kubeflow ports

 Every time you start up the cluster you have to portforward the ports from inside the containers so they can be accessed from for example your browser.

+#### Forward the ports

-Forward the ports: run two commands each in separate terminal window
+run two commands each in separate terminal window:
 ```
 kubectl -n mlflow port-forward svc/mlflow 5000:5000
 ```